PatrickAlphaC/storage-factory-fcc/README.md

 ## Getting Started

 1. Go to [Remix](https://remix.ethereum.org/)
-2. Paste the code from `SimpleStorage.sol`, `StorageFactory.sol`, and `AddingStorage.sol` into a new file in Remix
+2. Paste the code from `SimpleStorage.sol`, `StorageFactory.sol`, and `ExtraStorage.sol` into a new file in Remix
 3. Hit `Compile`
 4. Hit `Deploy` for whatever contract you want.